Tontonjo/proxmox/README.md

 Find here [more of my videos about proxmox](https://www.youtube.com/playlist?list=PLU73OWQhDzsTfsnczSJWENIpZn1CNMzNP)

-## Proxmox Toolbox
+## Proxmox Toolbox - all-in-one setup tool!
 This [Proxmox Toolbox](https://github.com/Tontonjo/proxmox_toolbox) will help you get your Proxmox VE and BS installations configured and secured in no time:
-- Set sources
-- New update command (proxmox-update)
-- Remove subsciption message
-- Security with Fail2ban
+Set sources - New update command (proxmox-update) - Remove subsciption message - Security with Fail2ban - snmp - mail notifications - And much more
-- snmp
-- mail notifications
-- And much more

 # Usefull doc:
 [Move a disk from a VM to another one](https://pve.proxmox.com/wiki/Moving_disk_image_from_one_KVM_machine_to_another)